LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 ## The data schema

-The data schema for membership is detailed on a separate schema website(https://schema.librarydata.uk/membership)
+The data schema for membership is detailed on a [separate schema website](https://schema.librarydata.uk/membership).
+A sample record using the schema could look as follows

 #### Being careful